silviamaggi/smd-com/_posts/2021-01-17-deactivated-my-instagram-account.md

 A week in, I feel **lighter** **and** **unburdened** by the thought of what to post next, at what time, and what hashtags to use.
 The set of ever-changing “rules” to follow to make sure that posts get engagement, are **plainly obscure,** now that I see them from the outside.
 A mere pretext to keep people **browsing**.

-Even if this blog never received much traffic from Instagram – except for the article about [Ravelry’s redesign](https://silviamaggidesign.com/2020/07/20/how-rebranding-cost-ravelry-the-trust-of-their-community/){:target="_blank"} — fewer people are going to see this post.
+Even if this blog never received much traffic from Instagram – except for the article about [Ravelry’s redesign](https://silviamaggidesign.com/2020/07/20/how-rebranding-cost-ravelry-the-trust-of-their-community/){:target="_blank" rel="noopener"} — fewer people are going to see this post.

 I miss the people and **feeling** **part of something**, even if sometimes it was about venting our frustrations with Instagram itself.
 It shows how the app’s design is successful: it **triggers** **emotions**, whether good or bad, and it keeps people there because that’s what creates a **community**.